top of page

 (ii)-2.
 Derivation of energy transmittance

-・The energy transmittance T0 at each surface is expressed by the following formula using the energy reflectance R0 .
+Without a coating, it can be assumed that there is no absorption at the interface between the air and the sample material, so the energy transmittance T0 at each surface can be expressed by the following equation using the energy reflectance R0 .

 I0 : intensity of incident light